Why Do Colleges Send Me Mail?

-As a teenager, there is something undeniably exciting about being the recipient of an unsolicited brochure from a prestigious university, or even better yet, a seemingly personalized letter from the dean of admissions practically begging you to apply.
+Why do colleges send me mail?
+We get this question often, and we can understand why.
+As a teenager, there is something undeniably exciting about being the recipient of an unsolicited brochure from a prestigious university.
+Or, even better yet, a seemingly personalized letter from the dean of admissions practically begging you to apply.
 Every year, millions of high school students experience the rush of holding what they believe represents tangible proof that they are desired by the world of higher education.
 Unfortunately, what they are actually holding is the post-secondary equivalent of junk mail, as personalized as a Pottery Barn catalog and as meaningful as a grocery store circular informing you of a great deal on London broil.

-The truth is that from the moment you first take the PSAT or Pre-ACT, you’ll be inundated with institutional correspondence.
+In reality, from the moment you first take the PSAT or PreACT, you’ll be inundated with institutional correspondence.
 Unfortunately, this is not actually a testament to your test scores, grades, and other wonderful attributes.
-Instead, the mountains of glossy literature accumulating on your kitchen table can be attributed to a controversial marketing decision made nearly fifty years ago and subsequent trends in higher education recruitment that drive the modern admissions process.
+Instead, the mountains of glossy literature accumulating on your kitchen table can be attributed to a controversial marketing decision made 50 years ago and subsequent trends in higher education recruitment that drive the modern admissions process.
+In this article, we will discuss:

 It began in the early 1970s when the College Board and the nation’s universities realized they were primed for synergistic marketing marriage (though they probably used more decade-appropriate business buzzwords).
 Names and contact info of test-takers was sold to the schools so they could engage in direct marketing to their prime audience—U.S. teenagers.
 In the early days, victims of this practice were generally limited to the countless forest’s worth of trees slain and the worn down spines of a nation’s mail carriers.
 In general, the schools’ motivation was fairly innocent and straightforward—“You need a college.
 We’re a college.
 Whaddya think?”

-Fast-forward 45 years and the college marketplace is a high-stakes battlefield.
-The institutional aims and expectations placed on admissions office in 2018 would be wholly unrecognizable to an admissions professional of a bygone era.
-The mail that you receive today has a multipronged and layered purpose behind it and it’s important that applicants understand precisely what that purpose is.
+Fast-forward 50 years and the college marketplace is a high-stakes battlefield.
+The institutional aims/expectations of an admissions office in 2022-23 would be wholly unrecognizable to an admissions professional of a bygone era.
+The mail that you receive today has a multi-pronged and layered purpose behind it and it’s important that applicants understand precisely what that purpose is.

-The push to increase applicants is about more than just a selectivity rating in a periodical—it is also about enhancing the university’s brand in an effort to increase alumni donations, recruit top-caliber professors, and keep an institution’s bond rating and perception of financial health strong.
+In 2019, U.S News actually eliminated any inclusion of acceptance rate into their formula.
+In 2022, selectivity accounts for a mere 7% of the total score.
+It based on the test scores and class rank of enrolled students.
+Perhaps this will lead to slightly less post-secondary junk mail.
+However, the push to increase applicants is about more than just a selectivity rating in a periodical.
+It is also about enhancing the university’s brand in an effort to increase alumni donations, recruit top-caliber professors, and keep an institution’s bond rating and perception of financial health strong.

 Now, let’s get to what this mail means to you.
 Spoiler alert: the answers are surprisingly terse.